y9c/blog.yech.xyz/content/posts/download_data_from_sra_through_google_cloud.md

 In some cases, you might need to download the orignal file from SRA, instead of downloading the data in `*.sra` format.

-- You the `*.bam` or `.*h5` format for 3rd generation sequencing data.
+- You need the `*.bam` or `.*h5` format for 3rd generation sequencing data.
 - You would like to have the orignal read name for the `*.fastq` format.

-NCBI do not provide download link for the orignal file, but the original file are stored on both Amazon Cloud (AWS) and Google Cloud.
-You can search the data link in the _Run Browser_ page.
+NCBI do not provide download link for the orignal files, but already stored the files on both Amazon Cloud (AWS) and Google Cloud.
+You can find the data link in the _Run Browser_ page.

 Take dataset SRR13168868 as an example, you can have more details on page https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR13168868.
 And Under _Data access_ tab, there are links startswith "gs://" or "s3://" prefix.
 The "gs://" one is from Google Cloud (GCP).